ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 """Normalizing data.
 This will save us alot of processing time""" features=normalize(features)

-"""PCA to reduce the amount of necessary features (200 spectroscopic features).
+"""PCA to reduce the number of necessary features (200 spectroscopic features).
 PCA is set to do it automatically.""" pca=PCA(n_components='mle', svd_solver='full') data=pca.fit_transform(features) print(f'Features used {len(pca.components_)}/{features.shape[1]}')